Patterns of Geodesics, Shearing, and Anosov Representations of the Modular Group: Geometric Preliminaries

-The modular group $G=\Z/2*\Z/3$ is generated by $\sigma_2$ and $\sigma_3$, elements of order $2$ and $3$.
-We consider representations of $G$ into ${\rm Isom\/}(X)$ such that \begin{itemize} \item $\rho(\sigma_2)$ is an elliptic polarity. \item $\rho(\sigma_3)$ is the matrix in Equation \ref{rotation} for $\theta=2\pi/3$.
 This matrix acts on $\P$ so as to preserve the affine patch and act there as an order $3$ rotation about the origin. \item The fixed point of $\rho(\sigma_2)$ does not lie in the fixed point set of $\rho(\sigma_3)$. \end{itemize} The fixed point set of $\rho(\sigma_3)$ is the singular geodesic $\gamma$. consisting of standard ellipsoids $E(a,a,a^{-2})$.
 We call these representations {\it normalized\/}.
 We consider two representations to be the same if they are conjugate in ${\rm Isom\/}(X)$.